This content is provided by BLC Robert & Associates.

 BLC Robert has extensive experience on both domestic and cross-border restructuring and insolvency matters.
 The firm has advised clients on complex restructurings and insolvencies, notably: secured and unsecured creditors on how best to protect their interests; in pre-insolvency scenarios and during insolvency proceedings; administrators and liquidators in collective proceedings on selling, conducting creditors’ meetings, preparing reports for creditors, formulating complex restructuring plans and making ancillary court applications; insolvency practitioners in bringing and defending litigation during their appointments; receivers on various aspects of receiverships and potential acquirers of businesses and assets from insolvency practitioners and directors on their duties in situations of actual insolvency.
-The team acted for a Deloitte partner as receiver and manager on the successful exit and full payment of approximately USD 1 million of liabilities of propertyowning companies in a luxury development.
+The team acted for a Grant Thornton partner as administrator on a restructuring plan of approximately USD 2 million of liabilities of property owning partnership in a luxury apartment project.
 The matter also involved an amicable resolution of personal guarantee liabilities with the secured creditors.
 The firm also advised a company and appointed administrator on the first pre-pack administration in Mauritius, involving approximately USD 6 million of liabilities.